jacobslusser/JwtAuthRenewWebApi/README.md

 I like JWT.
 I think it is a simple and elegant solution for authenticating REST / AJAX / Web API calls.
 For some time now I've been urging my coworkers to switch our single-page-application (SPA) websites to use JWT for authentication instead of cookies.

-For those unfamiliar with it, however, it can be confusing and even difficult to integrate into their new / existing projects.
+For those unfamiliar with it, however, it can be scary, confusing, and even difficult to integrate into their new / existing projects based on some of the scattered resources and documentation out there.
 This sample project is meant to illustrate that it is in fact quite easy.

 ### Project Status